JCSDA/jedi-docs/docs/inside/jedi-components/mpas-jedi/classes.rst

 desribed earlier in this section of the documentation.

-Although the above discussion shows how to handle restart files in an MPAS-JEDI application, using full restart files, uses significant disk space in cycling workflows.
+Although the above discussion shows how to handle restart files in an MPAS-JEDI application, using full restart files uses significant disk space in cycling workflows.
 For such purposes, there is another model initialization approach we call "2-stream" that is available in both MPAS-JEDI and MPAS-Model, as distributed with mpas-bundle.
 For purposes of definition, it is important to understand that MPAS-Model uses the term "stream" to define the flow of data in and out of the model